-- The heel might feel too chunky and/or mushy for some runners
+- The heel might feel too chunky for some runners

 - More expensive than other top picks

 Another ultralight and highly cushioned shoe that performs well for everyday road running is the Saucony Endorphin Speed 3.
-Alli Hartz, the author of this guide, put more than 100 miles on this shoe in a few months and was pleasantly surprised with it on easy runs and workouts.
+Alli Hartz, the author of this guide, quickly put more than 100 miles on this shoe and was pleasantly surprised with how it performed on easy runs and mid-winter speed workouts.
 The foam initially feels chunky underfoot, but the transition feels smooth and seamless once you get going.
 Saucony’s PWRRUNPB foam is super light and soft, while a winged nylon plate in the midsole provides a snappy energy return.
-The cushion feels too mushy for speedwork for some testers, but they still liked the shoe for easy efforts and tempo runs.
+Some testers thought the cushion felt too mushy for speedwork, but they still liked the shoe for easy efforts and tempo runs.

 Actual Weight (U.S. men’s 9): 8.1 ounces (229 grams) | Drop: 8 millimeters

 Overall Rating: 7 | Upper Comfort: 8.5 | Underfoot Feel: 6 | Responsiveness: 6 | Stability: 9 | Cushion: 8

 - Supremely comfortable

 Runners seeking comfort and reliability need to look no further than the New Balance Fresh Foam X 880v13.
 This shoe has been around for some time and has a loyal following for good reason.
 It’s incredibly comfortable, accommodates a wide range of foot shapes, and has a good balance of not-too-soft and not-too-bouncy cushion.
 It’s also sturdy, durable, and priced competitively.
 Overall, it’s a solid choice.